gavin-s-smith/mcrforest/README.md

 y_train = pd.read_csv('y_train.csv')

 # If we are going to use the training set for computing MCR then we MUST ensure
 # we have controlled the complexity of the fit.
+This is equally true for traditional
+# permutation importance.
 # See: https://christophm.github.io/interpretable-ml-book/feature-importance.html

 base_model = RandomForestRegressor(random_state = 13111985, bootstrap=False)